 Exporting animals and animal products

-If you export animals and animal products to Great Britain, you must comply with new sanitary and phytosanitary requirements from 1 January 2021.
-This may include the need for new export health certificates.
-These processes will be introduced in stages during 2021.
+If you export animals and animal products to Great Britain, you must comply with new sanitary and phytosanitary (SPS) requirements.
+Import controls for EU countries will be introduced in stages during 2021 and early 2022.
+This includes the need for health certificates and for goods to be checked at a Border Control Post.

 Exporting plants and plant products